Management of Active Phase Arrest

 When there is concern that cervical change has stopped or slowed, amniotomy and oxytocin augmentation may be employed.
 Amniotomy should be performed if the fetal membranes are intact.
 If the contraction pattern is abnormal, the first line therapy is intravenous oxytocin.
 Low and high dose protocols have been studied but neither has been proven to be superior to the other.
 The combination of oxytocin and amniotomy has been shown to be more effective than either modality alone.

 Internal tocodynamometry using an intrauterine pressure catheter (IUPC) should be considered when there is no progress despite a normal contraction pattern and/or oxytocin administration.
 The IUPC can be used to quantify the magnitude of contractions in Montevideo units.
 A contraction pattern is considered adequate when the sum of the Montevideo units from all contractions in a 10-minute period is greater than or equal to 200.
 If the Montevideo units are less than 200, the oxytocin infusion rate may need to be titrated to increase the frequency and/or magnitude of contractions.
-An IUPC may also be helpful when maternal body habitus or other factors preclude accurate assessment of the contraction pattern using an external monitor.
+An IUPC may also be helpful when assessment of the contraction pattern using an external monitor is challenging or inaccurate.

 If these efforts fail and active phase arrest is diagnosed, cesarean delivery should be recommended.
 Prolonged labor and rupture of membranes are risk factors for maternal and neonatal infection, and prolonged labor and oxytocin administration are risk factors for postpartum hemorrhage.
-However, studies have demonstrated that following this management strategy decreases the rate of cesarean delivery without worsening maternal or neonatal outcomes.
+However, studies have demonstrated that following the above described management strategy decreases the rate of cesarean delivery without worsening maternal or neonatal outcomes.

 ********** Notice Regarding Use ************